 When You Should Have Your Ring Resized

 Having a ring that fits properly is a must.
 Your ring should be able to spin on your finger with a little effort.
 It should be able to move in both a clockwise and a counterclockwise direction.
-If it’s too tight or forming a “muffin top” (bulge of skin above or below the ring), the ring is probably too small.
+If it’s too tight or forming a bulge of skin above or below the ring, the ring is probably too small.
 In that case, head to a jeweler you trust to get it resized.
 They will use specialized tools like a metal finger-gauge ring-sizer or a mandrel—to measure your ring size accurately.

 Once you successfully remove your ring, the next step is to protect your investment by obtaining personal jewelry insurance through Jewelers Mutual.
-It’s an affordable option that covers loss, damage, and mysterious disappearances.
-You can receive a jewelry insurance quote in just 30 seconds by clicking the button below.
-No personal information is required.
+It’s an affordable option that covers loss, damage, and disappearances.
+You can check your rate by clicking the button below.